dapr/docs/daprdocs/content/en/developing-applications/local-development/multi-app-dapr-run/multi-app-overview.md

     command: ["go","run", "app.go"]
 ```

-## Approaches for using multi-app run
+## Approaches for using Multi-app Run

-You have several options when using multi-app run.
+You have several options when using Multi-app Run.

 ### Point to one location (with convention)